With £10,000 sat in your bank, you’re in a good place – you’ve got three months of expenses saved up, so what on earth do you do with it now?

 Unfortunately, without access to advice, many people fail to realise the full potential of their savings, and miss out on some great life events as a result.
 After all, investment advice allows people to make better decisions with their money, helping them lead a better life.

 Thanks to innovation in the financial services industry, cost-effective investment advice is now available to those who need a helping hand.
-At Moneyfarm, we use algorithms to match you with an investor profile and investment portfolio that’s built and managed by our team of experts to reflect your risk appetite, time horizon and financial personality for as long as you invest.
+At Moneyfarm, our technology matches you with an investor profile and investment portfolio that’s built and managed by our team of experts to reflect your risk appetite, time horizon and financial personality for as long as you invest.

 Whether you’re too busy juggling the school run with your career, lack financial confidence, or just want someone to do it for you, you can focus the more important things in your life, safe in the knowledge that the experts are working to secure your financial future for you.